custom essay

 November 24th, 2011 No comments

 This is an evaluation of all the sources that a researcher has used, this normally takes an alphabetical listing of all the sources used in a research, each source is well summarized to evaluate its relevance to the PhD research.
-A bibliography is sometimes used to refer to references or the works cited ,annotated bibliography summarize the source of information, the point a book or an article brings about and the topics covered.
-Annotated bibliography help in assessing information it evaluates and compares the different sources of information in the bibliography.
-It is through this assessing that one is able to identify the objective of the source whether it is bias or reliable.
+A bibliography is sometimes used to refer to references or the works cited ,annotated bibliography summarize the source of information, the point a book or an article brings about … Read the rest

 Write Annotated Bibliography